 5.2.
 Scope:

-The scope of this recommended practice is to provide recommendations on the value settings for the various parameters of the IEEE 802 unlicensed wireless devices as well as Bluetooth to enhance their performance in the automotive environment.
-The recommended practice is provided for devices operating in the 2.4GHz and 5GHz unlicensed frequency bands.
+This recommended practice provides recommended dynamic parameter values for IEEE 802 2.4GHz wireless devices and Bluetooth devices to enhance their performance in the automotive environment.

 5.3 Is the completion of this standard dependent upon the completion of another standard: No

 5.4 Purpose:

-The purpose of this recommended practice is to provide value settings to improve the performance in the automotive environment of IEEE802 devices as well as reduce mutual interference between IEEE802 devices and other devices on the 2.4GHz ISM band.
+The purpose of the recommended practise is to identify performance enhancement settings that provide improvements in throughput, latency, reliability, PESQ (Perceptual Evaluation Speech Quality) score etc for IEEE 802 unlicensed wireless devices, for example IEEE std 802.11, IEEE std 802.15 compliant devices.
+The wireless device parameters include both the physical layer (PHY) and the medium access control layer (MAC) settings of the devices.
+The typical scenarios the recommended practice will focus on include:

+Interference among IEEE 802.11 devices

+Interference from IEEE 802.11 devices to non IEEE 802.11 devices in the 2.4GHz band

+Interference from non IEEE 802.11 devices in the 2.4GHz band to IEEE 802.11 devices

+Non-IEEE 802.11 devices in the 2.4GHz band include but are not limited to Bluetooth devices.

 5.5 Need for the Project:

 Wireless LAN (WLAN) devices are used in diverse environments.
 One of the environments with rapidly increasing deployment is the automotive environment.
-However, this environment differs from the enterprise or residential environments that are the focus of the majority of the other standards.
+However, this environment differs from the enterprise or residential environments.
 In particular, very high congestion of both access points and stations (e.g. in traffic jams) situations with inter-AP distance of about 2m-3m and rapid time varying channel due to automotive mobility.
-Additionally the effect of the vehicle mobility on the channel even in the scenario of static AP and STAs inside the vehicle due to signal reflections from outside elements, as well as the use of other non IEEE 802.11 technologies in the 2.4GHz ISM band and the need to coexist with them.
+Additionally there is the mobility effect on the wireless channel even in the scenario of static AP and STAs inside the vehicle caused by signal reflections from outside elements.
+Moreover, there is an extensive use of other non IEEE 802 technologies in the 2.4GHz band, which requires consideration of coexistence issues.

-As this environment is a challenging environment for IEEE 802.11 devices, the recommended practice standard aims at improving the devices’ performance as well as improving coexistence.
+As this environment is a challenging environment for IEEE 802 devices, the recommended practiceaims to improve coexistence and hence improve the devices’ performance.

-5.6 Stakeholders for the Standard: Manufacturers and users of semiconductors, consumer electronic devices, vehicle manufacturers.
+5.6 Stakeholders for the Standard: Manufacturers and users of network semiconductors, consumer electronic devices, vehicle manufacturers.

 Intellectual Property: